idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

 Fitness can be endurance or strength.
 For the majority of activities, endurance dominates, but some minimal strength is also required.
 For example, being able to run 30 minutes ensures you won't be out of breath when you need to hustle to catch the bus, but being able to lift 100lbs doesn't help you in many situations.
 Being able to lift 10 lbs is important though, so don't completely ignore strength.

 I recommend doing the most vigorous cardio activity you can comfortably do multiple times a week.
-It's easy to skip your activity, so try to set it up so you don' have excuses to skip.
+It's easy to skip your activity, so try to set it up so you don't have excuses to skip.

-Personally, I run 4 miles on a tread mill multiple times a week at the gym.
+Personally, I run 4 miles on a treadmill multiple times a week at the gym.
 I run inside so weather can't keep me from running, and I keep gym clothes in a locker at the gym so I can't have the "I forgot my gym shoes" excuse either.

 ### Sleeping soundly